ricardoSlv/TCP-BattleShips/README.md

 # TCP-BattleShips
-Basically the battleShips game, written in java and played by 2 people through a TCP connection
+Basic BattleShips game, written in java and played by 2 people through a TCP connection